PatrykGluszekDS/PatrykGluszekDS/README.md

 Skills: PYTHON / SQL / EXCEL / GIT

 - 🌱 I’m currently learning at Lodz University of Technology
-- 👯 I’m looking to collaborate on while conducting an internship
+- 👯 I’m looking to collaborate while conducting an internship
 - 📫 How to reach me: patrykgluszek@yahoo.com